gromacs/gromacs/docs/release-notes/2022/major/removed-functionality.rst

    Also, please use the syntax :issue:`number` to reference issues on GitLab, without the a space between the colon and number!

+Removed mdrun-only build configuration
+""""""""""""""""""""""""""""""""""""""

+The need for the mdrun-only build of |Gromacs| has expired, as it has the same set of dependencies as regular |Gromacs|.
+It was deprecated in GROMACS 2021.
+Removing it will simplify maintenance, testing, documentation, installation, and teaching new users.

+:issue:`3808`